Jeffrey-Keyser/TwitterBot/README.md

 Goal is to enter into some contests and win some stupid prizes!

 See Twitter Handle - @QuinnLeven <- This is the bot.

+**UPDATE 8/14/2019***
+I believe that Twitter has changed their API & their TOS so this bot currently won't work as intended anymore.
+Account did get banned a while back, but now it should be back up.
+At this point I will not be updating the bot, but I will keep this HUB up as an archive.